 Vintage electronics could be covered, but because the value to replace them could be more than your coverage allows, be sure to get your collection appraised so you know how much coverage you need.

-For example, if you are in a state that has not legalized personal ownership or growth of marijuana and have grow lights for your personal marijuana plant, they would not be covered by your renters insurance if they were damaged or stolen.
+For example, if you are in a state that has not legalized personal ownership or growth of marijuana and own grow lights for your personal marijuana plant, they would not be covered by your renters insurance, if they were damaged or stolen.

 If your electronics are stolen or damaged in a covered event, either in your rental unit or while you’re out and about with them, they’ll be covered by your policy.
 Some of these types of losses include:

 If there’s a fire in your apartment and your electronics are damaged, either by the fire itself or by smoke residue, your renters insurance policy can help cover the expense to replace these items.

 Renters insurance policies may cover the cost of replacing items after they’re stolen or damaged as a direct result of vandalism.
 This generally includes items that were stored in your car, on your person or the things you bring with you while traveling.
 Restrictions typically apply to vandalism claims, so be sure to check in with your agent (Opens in a new tab) about how your coverage works.

 Depending on your renters policy, there may be events that aren’t covered by your insurance.